suzushi-tw/celestialdoc/README.md

 ## License

-Open source under GPL 3.0 License, you are welcome to
+Open source under Apache 2.0 License, you are welcome to

 - Self host
 - Make any modification
 - Commercialize it

-Modification should be open source so interested user can take a look at it.
+In the case of commerical use, This License does not grant permission to use the trade names, trademarks, service marks, or product names of the Licensor.